Tetzlaff Accelerated Learning Academy

 Welcome to Tetzlaff Accelerated Learning Academy, one of California’s newest Gold Ribbon Schools!
 Tetzlaff Accelerated Learning Academy, located in the city of Cerritos, serves approximately 650 students from diverse backgrounds, in grades seven and eight, on a traditional calendar system.

 Our mission is to provide a rigorous and relevant curriculum that prepares students for Advanced Placement® (AP®) high school courses, because it is our belief that the building of a college-going culture begins before high school and persists throughout a student’s academic career.
-Tetzlaff Accelerated Learning Academy is Los Angeles County’s first and only Magnet Middle School that provides a Pre-AP® curriculum for all students.
-Furthermore, Tetzlaff is proud and honored to be a SpringBoard® Pre-Advanced Placement® (Pre-AP®) National Demonstration School (2013-17), the first and only middle school in the state of California!
+Tetzlaff Accelerated Learning Academy is Los Angeles County’s first Magnet Middle School that provides a Pre-AP® curriculum for all students.
+Furthermore, Tetzlaff is proud and honored to be a SpringBoard® Pre-Advanced Placement® (Pre-AP®) National Demonstration School (2013-20), the first and only middle school in the state of California!

 Tetzlaff Trojans study core materials in greater detail and depth while increasing their critical thinking skills to better understand themselves.
 By infusing Pre-AP® curriculum standards with Common Core Standards, technology, and college readiness, our students are prepared to navigate a global, technological 21st century.